yellowdog/python-examples/PYPI_README.md

 - **Terminating** Compute Requirements with the **`yd-terminate`** command
 - **Uploading** files to the YellowDog Object Store with the **`yd-upload`** command

-Please see the documenation in the [GitHub repository](https://github.com/yellowdog/python-examples) for more details.
+Please see the documentation in the [GitHub repository](https://github.com/yellowdog/python-examples) for more details.